I Predict Therefore I Am: Is Next Token Prediction Enough to Learn Human-Interpretable Concepts from Data?: Empirical Evaluation on Simulated and Real Data with LLMs

-Our initial experiments investigate the relationship between the degree of invertibility of the mapping from$\mathbf{c}$ to $\mathbf{x}$ and the approximation of the identifiability result in Theorem \ref{theory}.
-This exploration provides empirical insights into how invertibility influences the recovery of latent variables, offering additional understanding beyond the intuitive approximation tightness analysis in Section \ref{sec: approtight}.
-Specifically, we fix the size of the latent variables and gradually increase the size of the observed variables, thereby enhancing the degree of invertibility of the mapping from $\mathbf{c}$ to $\mathbf{x}$.
-Detailed experimental setups are provided in Appendix \ref{app: exp: sim}.
-The left of Figure \ref{exp: simulation} demonstrates that classification accuracy improves as the size of the observed variables $\mathbf{x}$ increases, which is aligned approximation tightness analysis in Section \ref{sec: approtight}.
+Our initial experiments investigate the relationship between the degree of invertibility of the mapping from $\mathbf{c}$ to $\mathbf{x}$ and the approximation of the identifiability result in Theorem \ref{theory}.
+This exploration provides empirical insights into how invertibility influences the recovery of latent variables.
+To this end, we fix the size of the latent variables and gradually increase the size of the observed variables, thereby enhancing the degree of invertibility of the mapping from $\mathbf{c}$ to $\mathbf{x}$.
+The left of Figure \ref{exp: simulation} demonstrates that classification accuracy improves as the size of the observed variables $\mathbf{x}$ increases, aligning with results in Theorem \ref{theory}.

 We then examine the impact of latent graph structures on our identifiability results.
-To this end, we randomly generate DAG structures in the latent space.
-Specifically, random Erdös-Rényi (ER) graphs \cite{erdds1959random} are generated with varying numbers of expected edges.
+To this end, we randomly generate DAG structures imposed on $\mathbf{c}$.
+Specifically, random Erdős-Rényi (ER) graphs \citep{erdds1959random} are generated with varying numbers of expected edges.
 For instance, ER$k$ denotes graphs with $d$ nodes and $kd$ expected edges.
 The right panel of Figure \ref{exp: simulation} illustrates the relationship between classification accuracy and the size of the latent variables $\mathbf{c}$ under different settings, including ER1, ER2, and ER3.
 The results demonstrate that our identifiability findings hold consistently across various graph structures and latent variable sizes, as evidenced by the linear classification accuracy.